Dedicated to the power of conversation.

 Priya holds a Ph.D in Ecology from the University of California, Davis, a M.S. in Ecology from San Diego State University, and a B.S. in Environmental Science from the University of California, Davis.
 Priya also has training in providing expert witness testimony and extensive science communication experience.

-Priya lives with her husband and curmudgeonly cat in Oakland, CA. Priya respectfully acknowledges that she lives and works on the traditional, ancestral & unceded land of the Ohlone people, including the Muwekma Tribe and Confederated Villages of Lisjan.
+Priya lives with her husband and two cats in Oakland, CA. Priya respectfully acknowledges that she works throughout the traditional, ancestral, and unceded occupied territories of California, home to nearly 200 Native Nations, including the Ohlone people, the Muwekma Tribe, and Confederated Villages of Lisjan.

 The salty smell that tells you the ocean is nearby before you can see it.
 The crisp feeling of air in the morning.
 The joy of spotting a snow-capped mountain in the distance.
 The taste of sharp cheddar and stone ground mustard.
 And, the levity that only puns and cat memes can bring.